astralfrontier/chaosfrontier-org-wiki/cct/shuffle.md

 ## Shuffles as Twist Endings

 A common trope in TV series "The Twilight Zone" was the twist ending.
 The story would subvert expectations at the last minute, such as having a seemingly alien invasion turn out to be humans from Earth.

+## Shuffling Names

+If a name doesn't work for you, you can Shuffle the syllables or letters.
+For example, if calling your underwater continent "Atlantis" is too obvious, "Attislan" may be a step in the right direction.